Kc2693/BYOB/README.md

   Example response:
   ```
-  status: 201,
+  Status: 201,
   id: 285
   ```

 #### PATCH `api/v1/exercises:id`
+ * REQUIRED to put id of exercise-to-patch in request URL
+ * If successful, response will give back a message telling you that the exercise was updated.

   Example response:
   ```
-  Example response here
+  Status: 202
+  "Updated exercise"
   ```

 #### DELETE `api/v1/exercises`
-  * You must specify an exercise ID in the body of your request
+  * YOU MUST specify an exercise ID in the body of your request
+  * If successful, response will give back a message telling you that the exercise was deleted.

   Example response:
   ```
-  Example response here
+  Status: 202
+  "Deleted exercise with id {ID HERE}"
   ```